Studying this area prepares you for work in:

 In addition to necessary coursework, you can gain insight about women’s and gender studies by attending public forums and discussions sponsored by the program.
 We also offer you:

 Several scholarships related to women’s and gender studies are available.
-More information about these scholarships is available on our website.
+More information about these scholarships is available on LGBT Studies Links & Resources.

 You can also meet others interested in women’s and gender studies through our student chapter of the Iota Iota Iota national honor society.
-For membership requirements, visit our website and click on the Honor Society link.
+For membership requirements, visit Women's & Gender Studies and click on the Honor Society link.

 You’ll need to complete 18 credit hours, including 9 advanced credit hours, to satisfy requirements for the minor.
 More than 60 gender-related courses are offered through a wide range of departments, including anthropology, communication studies, economics, English, history and sociology.